Enveritas claims are built on a core foundation of traceability, sustainability assessment, and responsible business practices.

 01 Application

-The applicant submits information on sourcing volumes, supply chain structure, facilities, and continuous improvement activities.
-The Certification Body reviews the application to confirm scope, identify conflicts of interest, and ensure it has the competence and capacity to proceed.
+The applicant submits information on sourcing volumes, supply chain structure, facilities, and Continuous Improvement activities.
+The Certification Body reviews the application to confirm scope, identify conflicts of interest, and ensure the applicant has the competence and capacity to proceed.

 -